acceleratescience/acceleratescience.github.io/_team/ahmad-abu-khazneh.md

 ---
-layout: people
+layout: person
+given: Ahmad
-title: Ahmad Abu-Khazneh
+family: Abu-Khazneh
-group: advisory-group
-description: Senior Machine Learning Engineer, Accelerate Programme
-image: /assets/uploads/vladislav-nikonov-quzpqh5vno4-unsplash.jpg
 biography: Ahmad is interested in developing tools that help scientists in various disciplines utilise machine learning in their research.
 This is inspired by his cross-disciplinary academic and industrial background